Myrmex/overview/cadmus/dev/thesauri-creating.md

 }
 ```

 >By convention, you should write your thesauri sorting them by their ID.
 This is not a technical requirement, but it's handy for human operators who need to browse through the list of thesauri while editing.
+As for the order of _entries_ inside each thesaurus, this is usually reflected in the UI, so that you can be granted that the entries will be presented in the same order you entered them in the source JSON document.
+Thus, be sure to place the entries in the order you want to be used when displaying them, except for those thesauri having no intrinsic order as they are used only as lookup lists, like for the reserved `model-types` (see [below](#models-thesaurus)).

 Each thesaurus object has these properties: